"I think this is fair": Uncovering the Complexities of Stakeholder Decision-Making in AI Fairness Assessment: Discussion

 \section{Discussion}

-We acknowledge our study’s limitations and outline future directions.
-We identify patterns in stakeholders’ fairness decisions and their potential for generalization, propose tool design implications to support these patterns, and call for scaling up stakeholder involvement with appropriate complexity management.
+We acknowledge our study's limitations and outline future directions.
+We identify patterns in stakeholders' fairness assessment behavior and propose tool design implications to support stakeholders in assessing AI outcome fairness.
+We also provide possible approaches to manage the complexities of stakeholders' fairness decisions.